GKalliatakis/Keras-Application-Zoo/README.md

 ## You have just found Keras Application Zoo

-Keras Application Zoo is a public clearinghouse for [`keras.applications`](https://keras.io/applications/)-compatible models to promote progress and reproduce research.
+Keras Application Zoo is a public clearinghouse for [`keras.applications`](https://keras.io/applications/)-compatible image classification models to promote progress and reproduce research.

 Lots of researchers and engineers have made their deep learning models public in various frameworks for different tasks with all kinds of architectures and data.
 These models are learned and applied for problems ranging from simple regression, to large-scale visual classification.